martinkr/onelinecode/doc/array.md

 ### `highestNumber`
 Returns the highest coerced numerical numerical item of the array.
 ### `indexOfHighestNumber``
-Returns the first index of the highest numerical item of the array.
+Returns the index of the first occurrence of the highest numerical item of the array.
 ### `indexOfLowestNumber``
-Returns the first index of the lowest numerical item of the array.
+Returns the index of the first occurrence of the lowest numerical item of the array.

 ### `isEmpty`
 Returns a boolean false if the array is not empty or a boolean true if the array is empty.